HyperTag/documentation/src/content/sources/react.md

 This call identifies a user by his unique User ID (the one you know him by in your database) and labels him with `name` and `email` traits.

-**Note**: When you add an `identify` to your React Native app, you will need to replace all those hard-coded strings with details about the currently logged-in user.
+**Note:** When you add an `identify` to your React Native app, you will need to replace all those hard-coded strings with details about the currently logged-in user.

 Analytics works on its own background thread, so it will never block the main thread for the UI or the calling thread.